Malaysian Living Abroad Passport Renewal

 We went to the counter 1 and gave my passport and identification card to the officer.
 She attached a number to it before giving it back to me.

-Before signing my new passport and leave the office, I checked my details on the page and make sure that everything was in order.
+Before signing my new passport and leaving the office, I checked my details on the page and made sure that everything was in order.
 This nutjob of getting my passport renewed before flying on the same day was a success!

 So, if you are in a situation like me, just make sure to come early.
 Try to be the first customer and then you can expect your passport to be ready in less than an hour.
 In my case, it was completed in just 48 minutes starting from the moment I took the number.